Perinatal Mental Health advice in Hywel Dda

 What has been the impact of the service so far?

-‘As of July 2023*, 40% of calls resulted in a referral; a further telephone discussion was required in 17% of cases, 34% of calls were signposted to other resources/interventions, and 9% of calls were missed due to the practitioner already being on a call.
-However, all rang back to discuss their cases, allowing for more effective follow-up call management for the Perinatal Mental Health Team.
-All remaining calls produced key guidance knowledge sharing, as well as ensuring patients were referred or admitted on the correct pathways, which has been a key benefit of the service so far.’
+‘As of July 2023*, 68% of calls resulted in a referral; a further telephone discussion was required in 22% of cases, 32% of calls were signposted to other resources/interventions.
+All calls produced key guidance knowledge sharing, as well as ensuring patients were referred or admitted on the correct pathways, which has been a key benefit of the service so far.’

 * Data correct for calls where an outcome was left.